dockerstuff/docker-sextractor/README.md

 > Coming soon to a readme near you!

 > This section should include:
-> Key parameters
+> Key parameters,
-> Intuition on what they mean
+> Intuition on what they mean,
-> How to adjust them
+> How to adjust them,
-> Recommended range
+> Recommended range,
 > Possible example images

 `ANALYSIS_THRESH 1.7`
 Threshold to start running analysis, measured in in number of sigmas over background RMS.

 `DETECT_MINAREA 10`
 minimum number of pixels above threshold

 `DETECT_MAXAREA`
 Can be used to avoid objects larger than a set number of pixels, for example, _Drosophila_ yolk.

 `DETECT_THRESH	1.7`
 \<sigmas\> or \<threshold\>,\<ZP\> in mag.arcsec-2

 `DEBLEND_NTHRESH	64`
 Number of deblending sub-thresholds

 `DEBLEND_MINCONT	0.00001`
 Minimum contrast parameter for deblending
 0 picks up the faintest objects/ 1 turns deblending off.
 For faint images, we recommend 0, otherwise turn up to 0.0001

 `BACK_SIZE	16`
-Size of the background mesh: \<size\> or \<width\>,\<height\> The default is 32, but I recommend 8-16.
+Size of the background mesh: \<size\> or \<width\>,\<height\>
+The default is 32, but I recommend 8-16.

 If this is too small, the background estimation gets distracted by objects and noise, and the signal gets absorbed into noise.
 If this is too big, you miss the small-scale variation in background.

 32-256 is normal for stars.
 I thought DIGE would have much less background variation, meaning bigger is better, but 16 seems to be a good compromise based on fly data.
 8 is also reasonable, and will give smaller ROIs.